Last Updated: 19th July, 2021

 Solopreuners, Startups and SMBs

 BigCommerce is an eCommerce solution that aims to redefine eCommerce with the flexibility of SaaS subscriptions.
-It is one of the leading eCommerce solutions around the world that explicitly focuses on catering to the aggregate demands of well-established businesses.
+It is one of the best eCommerce solutions around the world that explicitly focuses on catering to the aggregate demands of well-established businesses.
 Another aspect of eCommerce on which the company focuses is disruptive innovation.
 BigCommerce wants to help businesses turn far-fetched eCommerce experiences into reality with its scalable software.

 On signing-up with BigCommerce’s 15-days free trial, you get the choice of 12 free themes and the option to select your subscription package after the end of the trial.
 Till then, you can access almost all features of BigCommerce, including those that are only available in specific plans.
 Unlike Shopify, BigCommerce does not charge its clients any transaction fee.

 BigCommerce rating on G2.com: 4.2

 Tribe is a self-hosted eCommerce store solution that is developed on the Laravel framework.
 Tribe came into being with the aim to assist small business owners and local retailers in establishing an online mode of business.

 Tribe was developed in the heat of the pandemic to help small retailers recover and cope with the economic stagnation.
 According to Deloitte, the COVID-19 recession was due to a sudden pause in the consumer activity, whereas all previous ones were due to various reasons like overexpansion of credit, underpricing of risks or bursting of stock market bubbles.
 With people under strict lockdowns to stem the spread of the virus, there was a sudden spike in eCommerce activity.
 In this scenario, the need for offline retailers to go digital was quite evident.
 To help these retailers go online, Tribe came out as an efficient self-hosted and almost zero cost solution.